Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-RowCells.md

 list rebuild, handle recreation or new graphics resource is needed.
 Palette refreshes batch native list painting with BeginUpdate/EndUpdate.

-The same correction runs in the default .NET 8 and opt-in .NET 10 builds.
+The same correction was exercised in the earlier .NET 8 and .NET 10 comparison builds.
 It covers both ordinary formatting and system-color notifications.
 High contrast uses SystemColors.Window; normal and colorblind status palettes return on recovery.